 Keep The Air in Your Home Clean and Safe with the Austin Air Healthmate®

 If you have experienced mold toxicity or are looking to improve air quality in your home, the Austin Air HealthMate® is our #1 best air purifier for damp environments.
-Using a combination of Medical Grade HEPA and carbon, the Austin Air HealthMate® will safely remove mold spores and Mycotoxins from the air.
+Using a combination of Medical Grade Certified HEPA Material and carbon, the Austin Air HealthMate® will safely remove mold spores and Mycotoxins from the air.

 For more information on keeping the air in your home clean, safe, and mold-free, read more HERE.